 Every time March rolls around, I remember what it’s like to eat like a real human being once again.
 During the colder months, it’s easy to hunker down with heavy stews and bakes and think that hibernation fare is the best thing ever.
 But then spring rears its head and I am reminded to stop making like a troglodyte burrowed up in a cave.
 Fresh greens!
 Sweet legumes!
 Radishes, ramps, and artichokes!
 I didn’t even know how much I missed thee.

 If your local farmers’ market is rolling back into gear, or you’ve finally signed up for a produce delivery service, there’s no better way to take advantage of its spring bounty than with a crunchy, flavor-forward salad.
-Here are 11 recipes that will have you casting aside your woolly sweaters and mittens to welcome the season with open arms (even though it’s currently snowing again in some places—it won’t last long).
+Here are 13 spring salad recipes that will have you casting aside your woolly sweaters and mittens to welcome the season with open arms (even though it’s currently snowing again in some places—it won’t last long).

 If any ingredients scream spring, it’s snappy asparagus and cool mint.
 Bring this salad along to your first picnic of the season.
 Get our Asparagus with Sweet Onions, Garbanzo Beans, and Mint recipe.